Demurrage currency: Critical analysis

-The reason is that if money can no longer be used as a long-term store of wealth, then most people would shift to storing their wealth within land instead.
+The reason is that if money can no longer be used as a long-term store of wealth, then most people would shift to storing their wealth within land instead, since landowners would still retain unjustified rents due to the scarcity of land.

 If land reform is unfeasible for any reason, then large-scale Freigeld reform will be unlikely to have its intended effects.

 Professors Nikolaus Läufer and Gerhard Rösl argued that demurrage currencies can only increase economic activity temporarily.
 They believe that although the velocity of money would increase in the short-term, the total amount in circulation would gradually decrease, since demurrage currencies lose value over time.
 The lengthy use of demurrage currencies would thus ultimately lead to a decline in economic activity and economic instability.
 However, Gesell supported allowing a monetary authority to monitor the money supply.
 If the amount of money in circulation falls too much, the monetary authority would print more money.
+The sole mandate of the money issuing authority would be to maintain stable prices, so the money supply would not necessarily remain constant.
+If prices rise, then the money supply would be reduced, and vice versa.

 Gesell believed that Freiwirtschaft would create Darwinian natural selection in the economy: "Free competition would favor the efficient and lead to their increased propagation."
 Marxists such as the academic Elmar Altvater described Freigeld as a "Social Darwinist concept" and criticized its past supporters for trying to ally with the Nazi Party, even though the Nazis ignored their ideas.
 Werner Onken replied to this accusation that the theory of evolution was new at that time and existed in contrast to the dogmas of Christianity above all.
 Onken wrote that Gesell did not represent a "struggle of the strongest against the weaker", as he instead advocated "to create the conditions for a just distribution of income and wealth".

+Gesell also believed that the extremes of wealth inequality signified structural defects in the economy, and were thus undeserved.